-For more information about the sqlhosts file and the SQLHOSTS registry, see the IBM Informix Administrator's Guide.
+For more information about the sqlhosts file, see the IBM Informix Administrator's Guide.

 - 2. Update configuration parameters in the onconfig file, as follows: - a.
-Specify the name of the label of the server digital certificate in the SSL_KEYSTORE_LABEL configuration parameter.
+Specify the name of the label of the server digital certificate in the SSL\KEYSTORE\LABEL configuration parameter.